 7.2 Allocation of public land.

 There are approximately 1.6 billion poor people living in forested lands worldwide, nearly 80 percent of which is considered public and state land (Franco, 2008).
-Considering protection of state and public land is important issue of every national land administration because it is directly related with socio-economic development perspective and environmental sustainability of a country, Manandha et al. (2016).
+Considering protection of state and public land is an important issue for every national land administration because it is directly related with socio-economic development perspective and environmental sustainability of a country, Manandha et al. (2016).
 Botswana government has moved towards public-sector reform and delegation of decision-making over public land assets.
-It is important aspect as management of state and public land directly supports to alleviating poverty, food sovereignty, protection of animals, human rights and peace and security.
+It is an important aspect as management of state and public land directly supports poverty alleviation, food sovereignty, protection of animals, human rights and peace and security.

-Public land refer to all land which is in control of state i.e. government owned land and public lands.
+Public land refer to all land which is in control of the state i.e. government owned land and public lands.
 State and public land management is a critical factor for ensuring good governance in the land administration of a country.
 Thiel (2009), defined state land management as the management of all state and public land.
 However, there is normally ambiguity in influential roles and responsibilities, a lack of accountability or procedure in the systems of distribution, appropriation, disposal or use of state and public land, and a lack of information on state resources (Zimmermann, 2008).

 7.3 National Parks